ReissClothing/BackBee/README.md

 Content classes are generated on the fly, this I believe should be just a single class with different config parameters

-Implement installation as BB has.
+Implement installation as BB has (including fixtures).

 ##Installation
 Restore sample db ``bb-symfony.dump.bz2`` located in this repo into your db.